Narcotic Detection Standard

 To be eligible to certify a K-9 in narcotic detection you must fall under one of the following:

 1) Full time law enforcement or corrections, active military, DOJ, HLS officers with duties as a canine handler.

-2) Commissioned part time, reserve officers with duties as a canine handler.
+2) Commissioned part time, reserve officers, or school security with duties as a canine handler.
 These officers shall upon request for membership provide a written letter of endorsement, on department letterhead, signed by the department head.
 This letter will outline the canine duties and responsibilities of the officer.
 The letter must be submitted each year to the official when the handler certifies.
 The membership is not valid unless the letter is current and on file with the NNDDA.

-3) Non law enforcement person/s employed by a private security company or school security department.
+3) Non law enforcement person/s employed by a private security company.
 The company must have appropriate state and DEA licenses or a state private investigator’s license and a background check that must come from their state police agency.
 Private security personnel must provide the required documentation each time they certify.

 TYPE OF NARCOTICS TO BE USED FOR CERTIFICATION

 All K-9’s must find cocaine and at least one other narcotic to certify.
 Other narcotics may be, but not limited to Marijuana, Heroin, Methamphetamine, or Opium.
 For these other narcotics the quantities will stay within the limits for Cocaine.